 Who limits the atonement?
 Both Monergists and Synergists limit the atonement.
 Synergists limit the effectiveness of the atonement by denying that it purchased the promises of the New Covenant for irresistible grace.
 Monergists, on the other hand, affirm this purchase of the promises of the New Covenant for irresistible grace.
 By this, they limit the full blessings of the atonement to those God irresistibly brings to saving faith.

 I personally don’t care for the term “Limited Atonement.”
 It brings a negative connotation to our faith that angers many people unnecessarily.
 I prefer to call this doctrine either Definite Atonement or Particular Redemption.
 Most of the authors I enjoy who write about these things lean towards Particular Redemption and I do as well.
 Definite Atonement means that it is designed for definite individuals who are effectively save by it.
 Particular Redemption means that God has particular people in view in the design of the atonement.
 Through it he purchased all the blessings of salvation for His people.

-“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
-(John 3:16 ESV)
+16 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
+John 3:16 (NASB)

 I do not believe that Monergists water it down because this verse affirms that God loved the world so that anyone who believes will be saved by the death of His Son.
 Both Monergists and Synergists affirm this truth: All who believe will be saved by the atonement of Jesus.

 So, why are Monergists and Synergists at each other’s throats?
 Why the name-calling and character assassinations?
 What is the dispute?
 Monergists or Calvinists believe that the death of Christ definitely accomplished or purchased something more than Synergists or Arminians believe it did.
 That bone of contention is the effectual grace to believe and come to Christ.